-Some Delta Sigma Theta chants have nearly a century of tradition behind them.
-Whether they are singing the praise and pride of their members or urging them on to greatness, these chants are inspiring.
+Chants and songs help to pick you up and get you pumped up.
+Among sorority members, like Delta Sigma Theta, chants are a way to show belonging and sisterhood.
+Whether they are singing the praise and pride of their members, remembering their founders or urging members on to greatness, these chants and songs are inspiring.

 Learning the Chants

+Founded in 1913, Delta Sigma Theta is a historically black sorority that is open to all women.
+Several chants and songs memorialize founding members, and some discuss the sorority's strong commitment to public service.
+The group's dedication, work ethic and sisterhood are also part of their chants and songs.
 However, while their spirit and enthusiasm are definitely to be emulated, it should be remembered that these are women who are joining a very important tradition, and their songs and chants are meant only for their group.
-For a non-Delta to sing one of these chants, or steal all the moves from one of their choreographed "steppin'" routines would be unethical and disrespectful - in fact, movies like Bring It On and Stomp the Yard dramatize exactly how uncool that would be.
+For a non-Delta to sing one of these chants, or steal all the moves from one of their choreographed "steppin'' routines would be unethical and disrespectful.